20 Qualities of a Good Leader in Times of Change (A Checklist)

 Industrial revolutions, economic crises, scientific breakthroughs—no matter what changes come along to throw the course of business off balance, people look up to a good leader not just to get them through it but to thrive.

 With technology changing the world and the political landscape shifting right before our eyes, today’s businesses need good leaders to drive positive change.
 And because 75% of organisational change efforts fail to make an impact, businesses need these leaders more than ever.
+As such, leadership training is crucial, especially in Singapore, which is at the forefront of the global disruptive transformation.

 Do you and your managers have the 20 qualities of a good leader that your company needs?
 See how many items you can tick off of our checklist.